epassaro/linux-photogrammetry-tools/README.md

 A set of photogrammetry tools compiled for Ubuntu 18.04, fully open source and ready to use:

 - SIFT* by [vlfeat.org](https://www.vlfeat.org/).
-- [Bundler](https://github.com/snavely/bundler_sfm) (compiled with Ceres Solver) by Noah Snavely.
+- [Bundler](https://github.com/snavely/bundler_sfm) (compiled w/Ceres Solver) by Noah Snavely.
 - [CMVS \& PMVS2](https://github.com/pmoulon/CMVS-PMVS) by Yasutaka Furukawa.
 - A patched version of Isaac Lenton's `bundler.py`:
-  - Compatible with Python 2-3.
+  - Ported to Python 3.
   - Works with VLFeat SIFT (patch based on [Python Photogrammetry Toolbox](https://github.com/steve-vincent/photogrammetry) code).
   - Uses Ceres Solver by default.
   - Reads `CCD_WIDTHS` from a YAML file.
 - An image resizer script that keeps EXIF metadata.
 - A `Makefile` to run the pipeline steps.
+- A Jupyter Notebook for point cloud meshing with [Open3D](https://github.com/intel-isl/Open3D).

 > If you want to know more about how this software is packed [see here](https://github.com/epassaro/linux-photogrammetry-tools/blob/master/.github/workflows/release.yml).